 As the result of a recent study, researchers in the United Kingdom have some intriguing news for women interested in organizational leadership roles.
 Their core message is, “Don’t conform to gender stereotypes!”

-Three different experiments (Leicht, Randsley de Moura, & Crisp, 2014) suggested that being exposed to people who defy gender stereotypes makes it much harder to fall back on stereotyping in order to make decisions about leadership.
+The three experiments (Leicht, de Moura, & Crisp, 2014) suggested that exposure to people who defy gender stereotypes makes it much harder to fall back on stereotyping in order to make decisions about leadership.
 Their study focused specifically on women who defy feminine stereotypes, such as a female engineer.

 After being exposed to counter-stereotype individuals, snap judgments about the applicant became less clear.
 As a result, hiring managers tended to treat these applicants as unique individuals rather than using preconceptions based on their gender.